Jean-Christoffer/2023-10-15_JS2_CA_Ana-Cascante-Jean-Christoffer-Dahl_Repo/README.md

 npm start

 ## Hooks
-Project is configured to run Prettier on commit Project is configured to run ESLint on commit
+Project is configured to run Prettier and ESLint on commit

 ## Testing